Ioan Lupescu: Dinamo București

-On 21 September 1986 at age 17, he made his Divizia A debut under coach Mircea Lucescu in Dinamo's 4–1 home victory against SC Bacău.
+On 21 September 1986 at age 17, Lupescu made his Divizia A debut when coach Mircea Lucescu sent him in the 68th minute to replace Ilie Balaci in Dinamo's 4–1 home victory against SC Bacău.
 At age 19, Lucescu gave him the captain's armband.
 His first performance with The Red Dogs was the quarter-finals reached in the 1988–89 European Cup Winners' Cup where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.
 In the following season the club won The Double with Lupescu playing 29 league matches, scoring four goals, and Lucescu also used him for the entire 6–4 victory against rivals Steaua București in the 1990 Cupa României final.
-In the same season he appeared in six matches in which he scored one goal against Partizan Belgrade in the 1989–90 European Cup Winners' Cup as Dinamo reached the semi-finals where they were eliminated after 2–0 on aggregate by Anderlecht.
+In the same season, he appeared in six matches and scored one goal against Partizan Belgrade in the 1989–90 European Cup Winners' Cup, as Dinamo reached the semi-finals where they were eliminated after a 2–0 aggregate loss to Anderlecht.